selivan/dotfiles/README.md

 My dotfiles, script to symlink actual dotfiles to this directory, and some useful staff.

-To pull with https but push with ssh:
+To pull changes from repository with https but push with ssh:

 `.git/config`